sdesalas/vue-client-loader/README.md

 # vue-loader.js

-Vue Loader is a client-side module loader used to turn `.vue` files into client-side components, removing the need for complex toolchains.
+Vue Loader is a client-side module loader used to turn `.vue` files into client-side components.

+So you can spend your time on functionality rather than setting up complex build toolchains.

 ### `index.html`
 ```html